m-dwyer/obsidian-vault-template/README.md

 ### Daily Workflow

 Click today's date in the calendar.
 Any tasks assigned to today should show in the table.
 From here, I will list each task under the Task Times heading with a time.
 This will allow me to use the Day Planner to track my progress throughout the day.

+The Inbox is basically a scratch pad of sorts, and taken from Getting Things Done.
+I will quickly capture items here throughout the day.
+At regular intervals, I will look at each item and decide if it should be logged as a task, filed as a note under Resources, or whether some other action needs to be taken.